When to Use “To Whom It May Concern”

-Although the phrase is still used in certain communications, most recruiters consider the phrase an outdated and lazy way to make correspondence with a future employer.
-Rather, they require the candidates to use the internet to get the specific names and contact information of the people they are writing to.
+Although the phrase is still used in certain communications, most recruiters consider the phrase an outdated and lazy way to address correspondence with a future employer.
+Rather, they much prefer, even expect, candidates to get the specific name and contact information of the people they are writing to.

 When sending correspondence, the sender should first try to establish if the target is a person with a specific role or title.
-If the sender establishes that the recipient can be “anyone” in the company, then it is right to use the phrase.
-However, if the sender establishes that the recipient is a specific person in the company, it becomes inappropriate to use the phrase.
+If the sender establishes that the recipient can be “anyone” in the company, then it is right to use the phrase “To Whom it May Concern”.
+However, if the sender establishes that the recipient is a specific person in the company, then it becomes inappropriate to use that phrase.
 Instead, he/she should try to find out the name and title of the recipient.

 Here are some of the instances when it is safe to use “To Whom It May Concern”:

 When responding to the request, the sender may use the salutation “To Whom It May Concern” to establish a conversation.
-In the letter, the sender can request for the name of the recipient which he/she will use in future conversations.
+In the letter, the sender can request the name of the recipient which he/she should use in future conversations.

 When writing a recommendation letter for an employee or colleague, the letter does not need to have information about the hiring manager since it will be distributed to several recruiters.
 The candidates send their application letters alongside the recommendation letters to multiple recruiters with the hope of gaining placement with one of them.

-In such a case, the recruiters are only interested in knowing the thoughts of the author of the recommendation letter on the candidates that they want to hire as one of their employees.
-It makes it safe to use the phrase “To Whom It May Concern” since the letter may be sent to one or more recruiters who are interested in knowing some past information, skills, and abilities of a potential candidate.
+In such a case, the recruiters are only interested in knowing the thoughts of the author of the recommendation letter on the candidates that they are considering hiring.
+This makes it safe to use the phrase “To Whom It May Concern” since the letter may be sent to one or more recruiters.

-When making complaints about the service or product of a company, the complainant lodges a formal complaint with the company without worrying too much about who the recipient will be.
-Also, the complainant does not have the time to research the appropriate person within the company to receive the complaint.
+When making complaints about the service or product of a company, the complainant lodges a formal complaint with the company without worrying too much about who the specific recipient will be.
+Also, the complainant does not have the time to research the appropriate person within the company to address the complaint to.

-Rather, the complainant is interested in having the issue received by an employee of the company who is in a position to address and solve the complaint.
-Therefore, it is safe for the complainant to use “To Whom It May Concern” in the salutation section since the letter may be received by the customer service, senior executive or even HR personnel if it is a complaint relating to a company employee.
+Therefore, it is safe for the complainant to use “To Whom It May Concern” in the salutation section since the letter may be received by the customer service department, a senior executive, or even HR personnel if it is a complaint relating to a company employee.

 Since the phrase “To Whom It May Concern” may appear lazy and outdated when used in email and letter correspondences, companies can use alternative phrases that make the letter more appealing and modern: